Complete the Form

 The sample deck adds another layer of throughput and flexibility.

-96 or 384-well plates can be used in the LSA sample deck with multi-channel access in 3 bays and single-channel access in 2 bays.
+96 or 384-well plates can be used in the LSA sample deck with 96-channel access in 3 bays and single flow cell access in 2 bays.
 The sample block has the capacity for 3 x 50ml conical tubes, 5 x 15ml conical tubes, and 8 x 1.5ml tubes.

-Automated switching between the single-channel and multi-channel cartridges.
+Automated switching between the single flow cell and 96-channel printhead cartridges.

 Hands-on time is further reduced via automated data analysis which enables rapid processing and initial curation of large experiments.
 Dedicated application-focused analysis software follows intuitive, simple-to-use workflows and powerful visualization tools.